 Recipients will draw on their discipline-based expertise to develop a research or inquiry project anchored by a meaningful question about student learning and the activities intended to facilitate that learning.
 The SIG project, which can be individual or collaborative, is designed to answer that question by making relevant student learning visible and then systematically analyzing this evidence.
 These projects aim to improve student learning by strengthening the practice of teaching.
 Projects occur over 1 to 2 semesters and are expected to be completed within a year.
 To benefit the practice and understanding of others, SIG grant recipients will share their work with relevant campus audiences and more broadly, if desired.

-Regular or limited term full-time instructors are eligible for a Scholarly Inquiry Grant.
+Regular or limited term full-time instructors or Regular part-time instructors are eligible for a Scholarly Inquiry Grant.
 KPU staff or students are invited to be co-applicants.

 - Review available resources and supports (see below), explore the literature, attend a workshop, if desired.
 Contact firstname.lastname@example.org with any questions.

-- If your application is funded apply for ethics, if applicable.
+- If your application is funded apply for ethics approval, if applicable.

 Expectations of all SIG Funding Recipients